StorkSMS/Stork-SMS-Dapp/docs/resources/troubleshooting.md

 ---

-**Still having issues?** Our community and support team are here to help!
-Join our [Discord](https://discord.gg/storksms) for real-time assistance.
+**Still having issues?** Our support team is here to help!
+Contact us at info@stork-sms.net for assistance.
+Discord community coming soon!